 • Applications for projects that have previously been declined by the Foundation cannot be resubmitted.

 • Applications will not be accepted from organisations that have not successfully acquitted previous grants from the Foundation

 Auspicing refers to the practice of an ineligible organisation (one that does not have DGR and TCC status) applying to the Foundation via an eligible organisation.
 Auspicing arrangements are excluded under the Foundation's guidelines.
 The organisation applying to the Foundation must be the organisation that will run the project or program for which a grant is being sought.

 ** Geographical constraints on grants

 The Foundation is limited to providing money, property or benefits for public charitable purposes in the Commonwealth of Australia.
 However, the Foundation is able to provide a grant for activities outside the Commonwealth if the grant is made for a public charitable purpose in the Commonwealth.
 For example, a grant might be made to an Australian university to enable it to fund an overseas study tour by an Australian researcher engaged by the university.

 Outcomes & metrics

-It is the aim of the Foundation that the projects it funds will have impact well beyond immediate KPIs and outputs.
-In your Education application, you will be asked to select up to five long-term outcomes.
-If only one or two apply, that is fine.
+It is the aim of the Foundation that the projects it funds will have impact well beyond immediate Key Performance Indicators and outputs.
+In your Education application, you will be asked to select up to three long-term outcomes.

 - Promotion/dissemination of best practice/new knowledge